 The Fourth Amendment to the U.S. Constitution protects citizens from unreasonable searches and seizures by the government.
 Government searches include any searches a city, state, or federal government agent performs.
 The Fourth Amendment protections apply to the states through the Fourteenth Amendment.

 Generally, the government needs a search warrant, an arrest warrant, or probable cause to perform a valid search or seizure.
 However, there are some exceptions to the general warrant requirement.
 If an exception applies, a warrantless search may still be reasonable.

-Not every search, seizure, or arrest must be made pursuant to a lawfully executed warrant.
-The Supreme Court has ruled that warrantless police conduct may comply with the Fourth Amendment so long as it is reasonable under the circumstances.
-The exceptions made to the Fourth Amendment's warrant requirement reflect the Court's reluctance to unduly impede the job of law enforcement officials.
+The U.S. Supreme Court has ruled that some warrantless police searches may comply with the Fourth Amendment.
+These exceptions reflect the court's reluctance to impede the job of law enforcement officials.

 What Is a Warrantless Search?